 A major criticism of the current regulation is that it slows down flexibility.
 The existing base load regulation prevents large electricity consumers from reacting flexible to market and grid signals.
 This leads to the unnecessary shutdown of solar and wind systems, which runs counter to energy efficiency and has economic disadvantages.
 It makes the energy transition more difficult.

-The new system incentives in accordance with Section 19 (2)
+The new flexible grid charges in accordance with Section 19 (2)

 The German Decision Chamber plans to promote system-friendly behavior by creating incentives for flexible grid usage.
 This should be achieved by adjusting individual grid charges.
 Companies should receive privileges if they increase their energy usage in times of low grid utilization and reduce them in times of high utilization.
 This behavior can promote market integration of renewable energy and reduce costs.
 Atypical grid usage continues to be promoted.

-How industrial customers benefit from individual grid charges
+How industrial customers benefit from flexible grid charges